ericomanoff/notes/write-ups/hack-this-site/basic-4.md

 ```

-We than replaced value with our own email.
+We inspected the page and replaced `"sam@hackthissite.org"` with our own email.
 The email we received has the password.

-Password = f4ba2cc2
+`Password = f4ba2cc2`